web3jenks/babylond-cosmwasm-deployment-guide/README.md

-# Comprehensive Babylon Smart Contract Deployment Guide
+# Babylon Smart Contract Deployment Guide

 ## Introduction
 This guide walks you through deploying a smart contract on the Babylon blockchain.
 The example contract we'll deploy is a storage contract that allows saving data with Bitcoin timestamps and verifying Bitcoin finalization status.